efabless/caravel_mpw-one/docs/source/spi.rst

 .. note::

-    There is no FIFO associated with the SPI master.
+    There is no FIFO associated with the SPI controller.